 The best time of year to visit Montreal is summer, where the city is buzzing with excitement and activities after its long, cold winter hibernation.
 Summer festivals celebrate everything from beer to shopping, but they're especially about music, ranging from the internationally-renowned Montreal Jazz Festival to Osheaga, a 3-day celebration of popular music talent, plus countless free concerts and dance parties in city parks.
 The famous Just for Laughs (Juste Pour Rire) comedy festival and Formula One Grand Prix are also huge draws.

-Flights from Calgary to Montreal tend to be seasonally consistent in price; winter months are popular due to Quebec's many snow sports.
+Flights from Vancouver to Montreal tend to be seasonally consistent in price; winter months are popular due to Quebec's many snow sports.
 Excellent skiing and snowboarding in Mont Tremblant is a huge draw, not to mention winter festivals that can range from its Festival of Lights, food festivals (maple syrup and poutine included, of course) to Igloofest, a month-long electronic dance festival.
 The famous winter wonderland that is the Quebec Winter Carnival (Carnaval du Quebec) is held in Quebec City, which is about a three hour drive from Montreal.

 Montreal is a beguiling city that is easy to fall in love with and hard to leave.